Jamal-Alibalayev/CS350-Safehome/README.md

 ├── requirements.txt        # Project dependencies
 └── README.md               # This README file
 ```
-**Note:** The directories `virtual_device_v4/` contain example implementations provided by TAs/professors and are not actively used as part of the main SafeHome project.

 ## 📚 Documentation
 -   **[User Manual](USER_MANUAL.md):** Provides detailed instructions on how to use the application.
--   **[Unit Test Documentation](UNITTEST_DOCUMENTATION.md):** Describes the project's unit testing strategy and coverage.